-As previously mentioned, the data samples include a window of 60 minutes with 16 features for each minute and consequently the training vectors have more than a thousand feature each.
-To reduce the feature space PCA (Bo and Wu, 2009; Smith, 2002) method is applied on the data and the data is mapped to lower dimensions in regard to its principal components with the maximum variances.
-Using PCA improves accuracy while reducing the complexity of SVM model.
+As previously mentioned, the data samples include a window of 60 min with 16 features for each minute, and consequently the training vectors have more than 1000 feature each.
+To reduce the feature space, the PCA (Bo and Wu 2009; Smith 2002) method has been applied to the data and the data mapped to lower dimensions with regard to their principal components with the maximum variances.
+Using PCA improves the accuracy while reducing the complexity of the SVM model.
 Furthermore, the unbalanced nature of the data is addressed through the use of weighted SVM.
-To evaluate the performance, three measures are calculated for each class: precision, recall and F1 score.
-These measures are defined as in Equation 4.

-386 $$Precision = \frac{True \ Positive}{True \ Positive + False \ Positive}$$ 387 $$Recall = \frac{True \ Positive}{True \ Positive + False \ Negative}$$
+To evaluate the performance, three measures are calculated for each class: precision, recall, and F1 score.
+These measures are defined in Eq.
+4:

-$$F_1 = 2 \times \frac{Precisio \times Recall}{Precision + Rec}$$ (4)
+$Precision = \frac{True \ Positive}{True \ Positive + False \ Positive} Recall = \frac{True \ Positive}{True \ Positive + False \ Negative} F_1 = 2 \times \frac{Precision \times Recall}{Precision + Recall}$ (4)

-Since the data is highly unbalanced with 11% faulty data and 89% normal, the learning algorithm is penalized to increase the cost of mistakes in the minority class (fault detection).
-The final results are presented in next section along with the proposed method in Table 4.
+Since the data are highly unbalanced with 11% faulty data and 89% normal, the learning algorithm is penalized to increase the cost of mistakes in the minority class (fault detection).
+The final results are presented in the next section, along with the proposed method in Table 4 (below).